-Students in the 11^{th} and 12^{th} grade may take either Sociology or Psychology but not both in the same year.
+\Students in the 11th and 12th grade may take either Sociology or Psychology but not both in the same year.

-0247 - AP PSYCHOLOGY Semester Course Grades 11-12 1.0 Credits Prerequisite: None

-The purpose of the Advanced Placement course in Psychology is to introduce students to the systematic and scientific study of behavior and mental processes of human beings and animals.
-Students are exposed to the psychological facts, principles, and phenomena associated with the major subfields within psychology.
+0247 - AP PSYCHOLOGY Semester Course Grades 11-12 1.0 Credits Prerequisite: None The purpose of the Advar The purpose of the Advanced Placement course in Psychology is to introduce students to the systematic and scientific study of behavior and mental processes of human beings and animals.
+Students are exposed to the ne psychological facts, prin ciples, and pho enomena associated with the major subfields within psychology.
 They will also learn about the ethics and methods psychologists use in their science and practice.
 The class is based on an introductory Psychology college course.
 Students need to be able to read, write and study at a college level, while understanding the course load to pass the AP test.
-This class will be a semester class, meeting every day for 90 minutes.
+This class wi ll be a semester class, meet ing every day for 90 minutes.
 It is the equivalent to 1 Social Studies Credit.